Find Affordable College Courses

 The colleges and universities below are the most popular for other communications majors pursuing a bachelor's degree.

-Our 2023 rankings named Middle Georgia State University the most popular school in Georgia for communication and journalism (other) students working on their bachelor’s degree.
-Located in the city of Macon, Middle Georgia State University is a public college with a moderately-sized student population.
+Our analysis found Middle Georgia State University to be the most popular school for communication and journalism (other) students who want to pursue a bachelor’s degree in Georgia.
+Located in the medium-sized city of Macon, Middle Georgia State University is a public school with a medium-sized student population.

 About 59% of the students majoring in other communications at the school are women while 41% are male.